 - Sitting on the couch with a dear friend, catching up and laughing until tears roll down our faces and into our mugs.

 - During the afternoon slump, when we forgo the candy or coffee and inhale the warm coziness deskside.

 - On a rainy fall Saturday in the mountains, with a good book and a snuggly cat.

 - After yoga class, as a gratitude circle as a swap for the traditional coffee kvetch.

 - In place of the eggnog at a family holiday gathering.

-The only rules are that you have to be mindful and present as you sip.
-No phones.
-No email.
-No screens.
-Just you, your breath and a steaming mug of Golden Milk as an act of self-care.
-Feel free to share it, too!
+The only rule is to try and be mindful and present as you sip.
+Step away from the phone, email, and screens so it’s just you, your breath, and a steaming mug of Golden Milk as an act of self-care.

 To find a store nearby that carries Gaia Herbs products, enter your zip code on our Where to Buy page.